shristi909/MajorProject_TEXT_TO_ASL/README.md

-# Clone or navigate to your project directory first

 # 🧏‍♂️ ASL Integration for Online Meeting Platforms

 **Enhancing accessibility by converting speech to American Sign Language (ASL) in real-time**